 PSY 320L ISP: Psychotherapy Lab: Involves the application of therapeutic theory, skills, and technique.
 Mock therapeutic sessions will be performed, recorded, analyzed, and critiqued.
-Course is a co-requisite to PSY 320 Psychotherapy.
-Prerequisite: PSY 310.
+Prerequisite: PSY 255.
+Co-requisite: PSY 320.

-PSY 322 COG: Cognitive Psychology with Laboratory: Introduces basic cognitive theories, methods, and research findings.
+PSY 322 COG: Cognitive Psychology: Introduces basic cognitive theories, methods, and research findings.
 Includes areas such as attention, memory, imagery, gene knowledge, language, problem-solving, and logical reasoning.
-Prerequisite: PSY 150, 155 and 255.
+Prerequisite: PSY 155.

 PSY 324 BIO-COG: Neuropsychology: Studies central nervous system damage and the symptoms, diagnosis, treatment, and rehabilitation of brain damaged individuals.
 Emphasizes how the study of brain damage enhances our understanding of the intact nervous system.
 Prerequisites: PSY 155.

-PSY 326 BIO: Physiological Psychology with Laboratory: Introduces the fundamentals of nervous system responses to psychological processes.
+PSY 326 BIO: Physiological Psychology: Introduces the fundamentals of nervous system responses to psychological processes.
 Explores the anatomy and physiology associated with psychological events, historical and contemporary issues in the field, and the societal and personal implications regarding the use of such measures.
-Prerequisites: PSY 150, PSY 155, and PSY 255.
+Prerequisites: PSY 155.

 PSY 327 BIO-ISP: Evolutionary Psychology: Draws on evolutionary principles to understand human behavior, thought, and emotion, and maintains that certain psychological processes exist because they facilitated survival and reproduction during our evolutionary history.
 Prerequisites: PSY 150 and 155.